A Secret Love

-A Secret Love is an 2020 American documentary film, directed by Chris Bolan.
+A Secret Love is a 2020 American documentary film, directed by Chris Bolan.
 Ryan Murphy serves as a producer on the film, while Jason Blum serves as an executive producer under his Blumhouse Productions banner.
 It stars Terry Donahue and Pat Henschel.
 It was released on April 29, 2020, by Netflix.

 Premise

-A former All-American Girls Professional Baseball League player, Terry Donahue, and her partner, Pat Henschel, ran a successful interior decorating business while keeping their lesbian relationship a secret from their families for almost seven decades.
+A former All-American Girls Professional Baseball League player, Terry Donahue, and her partner, Pat Henschel, met in Canada in 1947.
+They later moved to Chicago and ran a successful interior decorating business until the late 1980s.
+They kept their lesbian relationship a secret from their families for almost seven decades.